lffg/yiq/README.md

 ### `yiq`

-`yiq` — Returns a light color when a color is dark and black color when a color is light.
+`yiq` — Returns a light color when a color is dark and dark color when a color is light.

 #### Description